 When in Nigeria, I personally experienced that colleague journalists are underpaid and need to keep on hustling for their money every single day.
 I told my Nigerian colleague journalist that I was going to interview the CEO of one of the biggest agricultural companies in his country.
 The first thing he asked me was: ‘What do they drop you?’

-Nigeria is not the only African country that copes with corrupted journalism, proofed the Africa Forum in Pretoria, South-Africa, which took place in the run up to the yearly congress of the International Federation of Journalists, last April.
+Nigeria is not the only African country that copes with corrupted journalism, proofed the Africa Forum in Pretoria, South-Africa, which took place in the run-up to the yearly congress of the International Federation of Journalists, in April 2017.

 Journalists from different African countries got the opportunity to express their points of view.
-It was promising to hear from them they recognised this corrupted methods of journalism as an aberration and that they didn’t take it for granted, as I experienced in Nigeria.
+It was promising to hear from them they recognised this corrupted methods of journalism as an aberration and that they didn’t take it for granted, in contrary to what I experienced in Nigeria.

 I previously pointed this out thoroughly in my essay Smarter Farmers, but all this became only more clear during this Africa Forum.

 Agricultural journalism is not only about providing information towards the farmer, but it also reports on farmers needs and concerns, which can influence politics.
 It was agricultural journalist Jean de Dieu Ininahazwe from Burundi who clearly put this into perspective at the Africa Forum: ‘We, as agricultural journalists, are agents of change!’
 But, he added: ‘the role of agricultural journalists is an effective player in agricultural and rural development is undervalued.’

 Freedom of the press is questionable in most African countries.
 Also, many agricultural journalists have been jailed, intimidated and often they are just not allowed to do their job.
 XXX.